tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_9_Realignment_Is_Not_Rebellion.md

 ### Article 2

-**SEO-Optimized Title:** Beyond Conditioning: The Ancient Quest for Authenticity and the Roots of "Inherited Scripts"
+ Beyond Conditioning: The Ancient Quest for Authenticity and the Roots of "Inherited Scripts"

 **Article Body:**